-ASIP is committed to providing a friendly, safe, and welcoming environment for all, regardless of gender, sexual orientation, disability, race, ethnicity, religion, national origin, or other protected characteristics.
-We expect all attendees, media, speakers, volunteers, organizers, venue staff, and guests help us ensure a safe and positive conference experience for everyone and to abide by the Code of Conduct while attending PISA 2020 in all venues, including ancillary events and official and unofficial social gatherings.
+The American Society for Investigative Pathology (ASIP) is committed to providing a friendly, comfortable, and welcoming virtual event environment for all, regardless of gender, sexual orientation, disability, race, ethnicity, religion, national origin, age, gender identity, or any other demographic group.
+We expect all attendees, media, speakers, ASIP staff and volunteers, vendors/contractors, guests, and exhibitors to take an active role in providing a safe and positive experience for everyone by conducting themselves in a professional and lawful manner.

 Unacceptable Behaviors Include:

-What To Do If You Witness or Experience Conduct That Violates the Code
+What To Do If You Observe or Experience Conduct That Violates this Code of Conduct:

 William B. Coleman, PhD